 It is essential that all candidates attend if possible, as if you break an election rule later that was explained in the briefing, it will still count against you.

-to Friday 1st March: This is when you sell yourself, go talk to students and get them interested in the elections and get them to vote for you.
-Be aware that there are 'exclusion zones' where campaigning isn't allowed and other ‘rules’ which you will be told at the briefing.
+and ends at 3pm on Tuesday 23rd February.
+This is when you promote yourself, talk to students, get them interested and engaged in the elections and encourage them to vote for you.
+Be aware that there are 'exclusion zones' where campaigning isn't allowed, and other important rules and regulations which you will be told at the Candidate Briefing.

-: Voting is undertaken electronically via our website.
-So remind people to vote and make sure they know how to do it: www.winchesterstudents.co.uk/vote
+Voting is undertaken electronically via our website.
+So remind people to vote and make sure they know how to do it.
+More information about voting here: www.winchesterstudents.co.uk/vote